inbo/tutorials/content/tutorials/git_authentication/index.md

 Use the following commands to configure some global git options (the scope, your user name and email, and the default branch name to initialize a repo).
-You need to adapt “Your Name” and “<your@email.com>” in the code.
+You need to adapt “Your Name” and “<your.name@inbo.be>” in the code.
 It’s also possible you already configured this.
 You can check if this is the case with the command `View(gert::git_config_global())` which lists all your current global git configuration settings.